Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 ### Write a Parallel Function Thinking About a Single Rank

 In the message passing framework, all ranks execute the same code.
-When writing a parallel code with MPI, you should think of a single rank.
+When writing a parallel code with MPI, a good place to start is to think about a single rank.
 What does this rank need to do, and what information does it need to do it?

-Communicate data in the simplest possible way just after it's created or just before it's needed.
+When considering communication, a good place to start is to communicate data in the simplest possible way just after it's created or just before it's needed.
 Use blocking or non-blocking communication, whichever you feel is simpler.
 If you use non-blocking functions, call wait immediately.

 The point is to write a simple code that works correctly.
-You can optimise later.
+You can always optimise further later!

-> ## Selecting Communication Patterns for our Parallel Code
->
-> Which communication pattern(s) should you choose for our parallel code, taking in account:
->
-> - How would you divide the data between the ranks?
-> - When does each rank need data from other ranks?
-> - Which ranks need data from which other ranks?
->
->> ## Solution
->>
->> Only one of the loops requires data from the other ranks, and these are only nearest neighbours.
->>
->> Parallelising the loops would actually be the same thing as splitting the physical volume.
-Each iteration of the loop
->> accesses one element in the `rho` and `unew` fields and four elements in the `u` field.
-The `u` field needs to be
->> communicated if the value is stored on a different rank.
->>
->> There is also a global reduction pattern needed for calculating `unorm`.
-Every node needs to know the result.
->>
->{: .solution}
->
-{: .challenge}

 > ## Parallel Execution
 >